Soumen3/-Text_me/Readme.md

 2. Log in using your superuser credentials.
 3. Search your friends.
 4. Send them friend request.
-5. Start chatting with them after the accept your request.
+5. Start chatting with them after they accept your request.